MatokUK/music-collection-sf-standard/README.md

 [OK] Server listening on http://127.0.0.1:8000
 ```

-Have a fun with application.
+Open provided link and have fun with application.

 # Tests
 ## Functional tests

  - tests that some pages return 404 https status code (edit non-existing artist)